 - 2.1 Upon receipt of the preliminary inquiry of the AMO, the AA should provide the following to the applicant: - 2.1.1 A copy of MAG, Section C, as revised, - 2.1.2 FAA Form 8400-6 (pre-application statement of intent.
 See Appendix 2) - 2.1.3 FAA Form 8310-3.
 (Application for Repair Station Certificate and/or Rating.
-See Appendix 3) - 2.1.4 The AA should ensure that the AMO does not have any outstanding findings of non-compliance from AA oversight audits. - 2.2 The AA should also advise the applicant that the applicant must: - 2.2.1 Submit an FAA Supplement to the EASA Part-145 MOE. - 2.2.2 Provide the AA with a written statement showing the necessity of the certificate, hereinafter referred to as "Statement of Need."
+See Appendix 3)

+NOTE: The AA should ensure that the AMO does not have any outstanding findings of non-compliance from AA oversight audits.

+- 2.2 The AA should also advise the applicant that the applicant must: - 2.2.1 Submit an FAA Supplement to the EASA Part-145 MOE. - 2.2.2 Provide the AA with a written statement showing the necessity of the certificate, hereinafter referred to as "Statement of Need."

-- 2.2.3 Provide all documentation submitted to the AA, and required to be forwarded to the FAA, in the English language. - 2.3 Statement of Need-(also historically referred to as Perceived Need).
-A statement that the applicant AMO submits indicating its need to perform maintenance or alteration/modification on aeronautical products subject to U.S. airworthiness regulations in foreign countries and to obtain a 14 CFR part 145 repair station certificate.
-The applicant AMO can substantiate this perceived need by including a statement from an operator of U.S.-registered aircraft, or a company that maintains or alters items to be installed on U.S.-registered aircraft, indicating that the applicant AMO's services are required.
-The Statement of Need also can be established with documentation from a leasing company or a supplier/distributor showing that the applicant AMO's services are needed.
-The applicant AMO should confirm in writing that the leasing company or supplier/distributor is doing business with operators of U.S.-registered aircraft. - Applicant Responsibility.
-The AMO should review the guidance and submit the completed pre-application Statement of Intent and the additional information detailed in Appendix 4, enhanced Vital Information Sub-system (eVIS) to the AA in the English language. - AA Guidance.
-Upon receipt of the pre-application Statement of Intent (FAA Form 8400-6) and the Appendix 4 eVIS data, the AA will review the package.
+- 2.2.3 Provide all documentation submitted to the AA, and required to be forwarded to the FAA, in the English language. - 2.3 Statement of Need.
+In order to qualify for an FAA-approved AMO located in an EU Member State, an AMO must have previously obtained an EASA approval.
+The AMO must submit evidence of a need to maintain or alter U.S.-registered aircraft and parts.
+This evidence may be in the form of an Letter of Intent (LOI), work order, or contract with details of the relevant customer.
+A relevant customer may be a U.S.-based repair station; or a U.S. operator, distributor, or lessor. - Applicant Responsibility.
+The AMO should review the guidance and submit the completed pre-application Statement of Intent and the additional information detailed in Appendix 4 to the AA in the English language. - 4.
+AA Guidance.
+Upon receipt of the Pre-application Statement of Intent (FAA Form 8400-6) and the eVID information addressed in Appendix 4 of this section, the AA will review the package.
 Once the package is complete, the AA should forward a copy to the supervising FAA office. - FAA Action.
-Upon receipt of the information, the Frankfurt IFO will obtain from Flight Standards Service, Regulatory Support Division (AFS-640) the pre-certification and final numbers to be forwarded to the AA for distribution.
+Upon receipt of the information, the FAA will obtain from Flight Standards Service, Regulatory Support Division (AFS-640) the pre-certification and final certification numbers to be forwarded to the AA for distribution.
 The pre-certification number shall be used for all correspondence regarding the application for tracking purposes.
-The information contained in the Appendix 4 eVIS data must be entered into eVIS.
+The information contained in the Appendix 4 eVID data must be entered into eVID.

-NOTE: At this time the FAA inspector shall verify if there are any special authorisations and limitations (such as electronic record keeping system) that will need to be entered in paragraph A004 of the OpSpecs.
+NOTE: At this time the FAA inspector shall verify if there are any special authorizations and limitations (such as electronic record keeping system) that will need to be entered in paragraph A004 of the OpSpecs.

-- 6. AA Guidance. - 6.1 The AA should notify the applicant of the pre-certification number for inclusion on future correspondence.

-6.2 The AA may also give the AMO the final number and advise the AMO that it must only be used for the creation of forms and the supplement to support the final certification.
+- 6. AA Guidance. - 6.1 The AA should notify the applicant of the pre-certification number for inclusion on future correspondence. - 6.2 The AA may also give the AMO the final certification designator number and advise the AMO that it must only be used for the creation of forms and the supplement to support the final certification.

-NOTE: In cases where additional fixed locations or line stations are located in another EU Member State that is subject to the terms of this Agreement, the AA responsible for the organisation where the principal place of business is located is responsible for ensuring that the FAA Annex to Form 6 is submitted to the FAA.
+NOTE: In cases where additional fixed locations are located in another EU Member State that is subject to the terms of this Agreement, the AA responsible for the organization where the principal place of business is located is responsible for the oversight.
+Line stations must be under the oversight of an AA that is part of the Agreement.